Artists / Gallery

 Baden bei Wien *1929

-1953 Arnulf Rainer met the catholic priest Monsignore Otto Mauer, a patron of Austrian Avantgarde, who founded the Galerie nächst St. Stephan in the following year.
-Rainer’s first solo exhibition took place in November 1955.
-His colleagues were Wolfgang Hollegha, Markus Prachensky and Josef Mikl.
+In 1953 Rainer met the Catholic priest Monsignore Otto Mauer in Vienna, a patron of the Austrian avant-garde, who founded the Galerie nächst St. Stephan the following year.
+In November 1955 Rainer had his first solo exhibition.
+Among his colleagues were Wolfgang Hollegha, Markus Prachensky and Josef Mikl.

-Since 1977 death became a central theme of Rainer’s art.
-He did overpaintings of death masks, dead faces and depictions of crosses.
-1981 he was appointed professor at the Academy of Fine Arts in Vienna and head of the masterclass for painting.
-He taught until 1995.
-He received many honours and awards, like the ”Österreichischer Staatspreis für Malerei”/Austrian State Price for painting in 1978.
-1981 the city of Frankfurt honoured him with the Max-Beckmann-Price.
-In the same year he became a member of the ”Akademie der Künste”/Academy of Arts in Berlin.
-1972, 1977 and 1982 Rainer showed his work at the Documenta in Kassel.
+Since 1977, death became the central theme: Rainer worked with overpaintings of death masks, death faces and depictions of the cross.
+In 1981 he was appointed professor at the Academy of Fine Arts in Vienna as head of a master class for painting.
+He continued this teaching activity until 1995.
+Among his honours is the Austrian State Prize for Graphic Art, which he received in 1966.
+In 1978 he was honoured with the Austrian State Prize for Painting.
+In 1981 the city of Frankfurt awarded him the Max-Beckmann-Prize.
+In the same year he was admitted to the Academy of Arts in Berlin.
+In 1972, 1977 and 1982 he presented his works at the Documenta in Kassel.

-Most of the time Arnulf Rainer lives in Enzenkrichen, Upper Austria, where he has a farm, part of which he converted into a studio.
-During the cold season he works in Teneriffa.
+Arnulf Rainer spends most of the year in Enzenkirchen, Upper Austria, where he has converted part of a farm into his studio.
+During the cold season he works on Tenerife.